ByronVelasco/Challenges/Challenges 1-10/Challenge 3/README.md

 # Challenge 3 – Largest Prime Factor

-In this challenge, the goal is to **find the largest prime factor** of a number.
+In this challenge, the objective is to **determine the largest prime factor** of a given number.

 ## Problem Statement

 **Task:**
-Find the largest prime number of $600851475143$
+Find the largest prime factor of $600851475143$

----

 ## Data Context